Our History And Timeline

 Renovation and expansion of AAWC Building completed

-The reconstruction, expansion, and seismic reinforcement of the AAWC building, using Armenian architectural styles and California structural techniques, was completed, turning AAWC into a 6-story state-of-the-art medical facility equipped with the latest medical technology, including solar power and combined heat and power systems.
+Renovation and seismic reinforcement of the AAWC building, using Armenian architectural styles is completed, turning AAWC into a 6-story, state-of-the-art, medical facility equipped with the latest medical technology, including solar power and combined heating and electrical systems.

 2010